 Director of Development

 Thames is headed up by Managing Director Amelia Brown.
 Broadcasting and producing programmes in every conceivable genre since 1968, the Thames label plays a prominent role in the history of the British television industry.
 As the entertainment arm of Fremantle, Thames has emerged as Britain’s leading entertainment label and continues to produce Britain’s biggest and best entertainment programmes.
-With shows including The X Factor, Britain’s Got Talent, Take Me Out, The Price is Right and Blankety Blank, Thames continues to set the standard for the British entertainment genre.Visit the Thames website
+With shows including The X Factor, Britain’s Got Talent, The Greatest Dancer, Take Me Out, The Price is Right and Blankety Blank, Thames continues to set the standard for the British entertainment genre.Visit the Thames website

 Britain’s Got Talent is the number one entertainment show of the last decade, and the Got Talent format holds the Guinness World Record title for the world’s Most Successful Reality TV Format.